DiT-JSCC: Rethinking Deep JSCC with Diffusion Transformers and Semantic Representations: Experimental Results

 \subsubsection{Contributions of the Two Branch Design}

-To evaluate the impact of the proposed dual-branch architecture, we design two kind of \emph{single-branch} variants of DiT-JSCC: one retaining only the detail branch (i.e., DiT-JSCC w/ detail branch), and the other one retaining only the semantic branch (DiT-JSCC w/ semantic branch).
-Fig. \ref{fig_ab_dual_branches} presents the performance comparison among the three models, where all of them are trained under the same experimental settings without using the KC-inspired BA strategy.
+To evaluate the impact of the proposed dual-branch architecture, we design two kinds of \emph{single-branch} variants of DiT-JSCC: one retaining only the detail branch (i.e., DiT-JSCC w/ detail branch), and the other retaining only the semantic branch (DiT-JSCC w/ semantic branch).
+Fig. \ref{fig_ab_dual_branches} presents the performance comparison among the three transmitter architectures, where all of them are trained under the same experimental settings without using the KC-inspired BA strategy.
+We also include HiFi-DiffCom (NTSCC) as a baseline in the same figure to provide direct context for the ablation results.
 Clearly, DiT-JSCC w/ detail branch performs worse than the full model, due to the limited semantic representation capability of the pixel-domain JSCC encoder learned from scratch.
 In contrast, DiT-JSCC w/ semantic branch achieves comparable performance to the full model under low CBR conditions but lags behind as the CBR increases.
 This behavior can be explained by the limited capacity of VFM features to capture fine-grained details.
-Integrating both branches, the proposed DiT-JSCC achieves consistently superior performance across various bandwidth regimes, which validate that the semantic and detail branches are complementary to each other.
+By integrating both branches, the proposed DiT-JSCC achieves consistently superior performance across various bandwidth regimes, which validates that the semantic and detail branches are complementary to each other.
+This trend also helps relate the ablation to the baseline comparisons in Figs. \ref{fig_results_CBR_metrics}--\ref{fig_results_SNR_metrics} and Tables \ref{tab:imagenet256_results}--\ref{tab:imagenet256_results_rayleigh}.
+Compared with HiFi-DiffCom (NTSCC), the single-branch DiT-JSCC variants still benefit from the proposed conditional generative decoding paradigm, indicating that the decoder-side paradigm itself is an important source of performance gain.
+The semantic-only branch is already strong in the extremely low-CBR regime because high-level semantic guidance is the main bottleneck for generative decoding.
+However, as more bandwidth becomes available, the full dual-branch model becomes more advantageous because the detail branch contributes complementary texture and local structure.
+The detail-only variant remains weaker because low-level detail features alone cannot provide reliable semantic guidance to the DiT decoder.
+Therefore, the final performance gain should be attributed to both the conditional generative decoding paradigm and the complementary dual-branch transmitter design, rather than to a simple bandwidth hyperparameter choice.